• Skip to primary navigation

 Is It Safe And Secure?

-Yes, ChangeEd generally uses Plaid to directly and securely link to your spending accounts (although manual account linking is available).
+Yes, Changeed generally uses Plaid to directly and securely link to your spending accounts (although manual account linking is available).
 All transactions related to payments or other financial transactions are encrypted using SSL technology.

 However, once you download the app, you'll have easier access to assistance.
 You can simply navigate to the "Contact Support" settings menu to quickly start a conversation.